syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-Specifies the selectedItems for DropDownList.
+Specifies the selectedItems for the DropDownList.

 Default Value: